MattKunze/feedtown/AI_INSTRUCTIONS.md

 ### Architecture Principles
 - Workspace-based modular architecture with each crate having a single, well-defined responsibility
 - Prefer dependency injection and trait-based abstractions
+- Use workspace dependencies ONLY for truly shared dependencies across multiple crates
-- Use workspace dependencies to maintain version consistency
+- Keep crate-specific dependencies isolated to maintain clear separation of concerns
 - Keep external dependencies minimal and well-justified
 - Tower middleware for cross-cutting concerns (tracing, CORS, authentication)